paulobarchi/MLOps_5W1H/README.md

 #### Best practices vs deliverables: Pursuing the middle path <a name="balance"></a>

 "Slow and steady wins the race": to invest time and effort on MLOps pays off in the long-term.
 However, projects need short-term evidence of evolution to keep thriving.
-So we are usually persuing the middle path where we set up the systems with the best practices possible at that moment --- avoiding over-engineering, but making it as good as possible to maintain and evolve in the future.
+So we are usually pursuing the middle path where we set up the systems with the best practices possible at that moment --- avoiding over-engineering, but making it as good as possible to maintain and evolve in the future.
 Cross-company MLOps culture, and a good and healthy relationship between product and engineering supports this pursue for the right balance.

 #### Platform teams/projects